 Plantains are 10 to 15 inches long and have three or four well-defined sides.
-The ends of the plantain are clearly tapered unlike the banana.
+The ends of the plantain are clearly tapered, unlike the banana.
 The thick, tough green peel turns black as it ripens.
-In Latin Americagreen plantains are known as plátanos, partially ripe green and spotted brown plantains are called pintos (painted), and fully ripe black plantains are known as maduros (mature).Maduros is also the name give to fully ripe plantains that have been fried once and served.
-Tostones is a favorite plantain dish among Latin Americans.
-The plantains are peeled and cut crosswise about ¾ inch thick, fried in oil until they are lightly cooked, then cooled and smashed flat, and then cooked again in hot oil until they are golden brown and crisp.
+In Latin America, green plantains are known as plátanos, partially ripe green and spotted brown plantains are called pintos (painted), and fully ripe black plantains are known as maduros (mature).Maduros is also the name given to fully ripe plantains that have been fried once and served.

 Plantains do not grow on trees.
 The plantain is a leafy herbaceous perennial plant that grows from a fleshy underground root known as a rhizome.
 The plant can grow to 20 feet tall.
 The plantain, like the banana, is native to Southeast Asia and has been in cultivation for several thousand years.